mit-pdos/sigmaos/cpython3.11/Doc/c-api/exceptions.rst

 .. c:function:: PyObject* PyErr_SetFromWindowsErr(int ierr)

-   This is a convenience function to raise :exc:`OSError`.
+   This is a convenience function to raise :exc:`WindowsError`.
 If called with *ierr* of ``0``, the error code returned by a call to :c:func:`!GetLastError` is used instead.
-It calls the Win32 function :c:func:`!FormatMessage` to retrieve the Windows description of error code given by *ierr* or :c:func:`!GetLastError`, then it constructs a :exc:`OSError` object with the :attr:`~OSError.winerror` attribute set to the error code, the :attr:`~OSError.strerror` attribute set to the corresponding error message (gotten from :c:func:`!FormatMessage`), and then calls ``PyErr_SetObject(PyExc_OSError, object)``.
+It calls the Win32 function :c:func:`!FormatMessage` to retrieve the Windows description of error code given by *ierr* or :c:func:`!GetLastError`, then it constructs a tuple object whose first item is the *ierr* value and whose second item is the corresponding error message (gotten from :c:func:`!FormatMessage`), and then calls ``PyErr_SetObject(PyExc_WindowsError, object)``.
 This function always returns ``NULL``.

    .. availability:: Windows.